African Romance: Origins and development

 While as a language African Romance is extinct, there is some evidence of regional varieties in African Latin that helps reconstruct some of its features.
 Some historical evidence on the phonetic and lexical features of the Afri were already observed in ancient times.
-Pliny observes how walls in Africa and Spain are called formacei, or "framed walls, because they are made by packing in a frame enclosed between two boards, one on each side".
+Pliny observes how walls in North Africa's Maghreb and Spain are called formacei, or "framed walls, because they are made by packing in a frame enclosed between two boards, one on each side".
 Nonius Marcellus, a Roman grammarian, provides further, if uncertain, evidence regarding vocabulary and possible "Africanisms".
-(Note: Most of the Africanisms mentioned by Nonius, as listed in Contini (1987) do not bear up to more modern analysis.)
-In the Historia Augusta, the North African Roman Emperor Septimius Severus is said to have retained an African accent until old age.
+(Note: Most of the 'Africanisms' mentioned by Nonius, as listed in Contini (1987) do not bear up to more modern analysis.)
+In the Historia Augusta, the North African Roman Emperor Septimius Severus is said to have retained an accent until old age.
 More recent analysis focuses on a body of literary texts, being literary pieces written by African and non-African writers.
-These show the existence of an African pronunciation of Latin, then moving on to a further study of lexical material drawn from sub-literary sources, such as practical texts and ostraca, from multiple African communities, that is military writers, landholders and doctors.'
+These show the existence of an North African pronunciation of Latin, then moving on to a further study of lexical material drawn from sub-literary sources, such as practical texts and ostraca, from multiple North African communities, that is military writers, landholders and doctors.

 The Romance philologist James Noel Adams lists a number of possible Africanisms found in this wider Latin literary corpus.
 Only two refer to constructions found in Sittl, with the other examples deriving from medical texts, various ostraca and other non-traditional sources.
 Two sorts of regional features can be observed.
 The first are loanwords from a substrate language, such is the case with Britain.
 In African Latin, this substrate was Punic.
-The African dialect included words such as ginga for "henbane", boba for "mallow," girba for "mortar" and gelela for the inner flesh of a gourd.'
+The dialect included words such as ginga for "henbane", boba for "mallow," girba for "mortar" and gelela for the inner flesh of a gourd.'
 The second refers to use of Latin words with particular meanings not found elsewhere, or in limited contexts.
-Of particular note is the African Romance use of the word rostrum for "mouth" instead of the original meaning in Latin, which is "beak",' and baiae for "baths" being a late Latin and particularly African generalisation from the place-name Baiae.
-Pullus meaning "cock" or "rooster", was probably borrowed by Berber dialects from African Romance, for use instead of the Latin gallus.'
+Of particular note is the African Romance use of the word rostrum for "mouth" instead of the original meaning in Latin, which is "beak", and baiae for "baths" being a late Latin and particularly African generalisation from the place-name Baiae.
+Pullus meaning "cock" or "rooster", was probably borrowed by Berber dialects from African Romance, for use instead of the Latin gallus.
 The originally abstract word dulcor is seen applied as a probable medical African specialisation relating to sweet wine instead of the Latin passum or mustum.
 The Latin for grape, traditionally indeterminate (acinis), male (acinus) or neuter (acinum), in various African Latin sources changes to the feminine acina.
 Other examples include the use of pala as a metaphor for the shoulder blade; centenarium, which only occurs in the Albertini Tablets and may have meant "granary"; and infantilisms such as dida, which apparently meant "breast/nipple" or "wet nurse".
 A few African Latin loanwords from Punic, such as matta ("mat made of rushes", from which derives English "mat") and Berber, such as buda ("cattail") also spread into general Latin usage, the latter even displacing native Latin ulva.